Occhima/hackthebox-setup/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request or open an Issue to improve this project.

+## TODO
+- [ ] Use python-pipx to install python apps in isolated envs

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.